- The threat

 There are three confirmed outbreaks of breeding OPM in Great Britain, all of them in southern England:

-• several boroughs in West and South-West London (discovered 2006)
+• several boroughs in West and South-West London and the Elmbridge and Spelthorne districts of Surrey (discovered 2006)

 • Bromley and Croydon Boroughs in South London (2012)

 We believe is not currently possible to eradicate the largest, West and South-West London/Surrey outbreak, but we and our partners are working hard to minimise its size, spread and impact as much as possible.